 Acute lymphocytic leukemia (ALL) is the most common childhood cancer in the US accounting for about 0.3% of all new cancers and about 0.2% of all cancer-related deaths.
-According to an estimate, in 2018, about 5960 new cases of ALL with about 1470 deaths from the disease will be observed in the US.
 The overall incidence of ALL has been increasing slightly during the last decade, while the mortality decreasing during the same period.
 ALL is more common at a young age with highest incidence observed in individuals aged below 20 years.
 The incidence rate of ALL is higher in Caucasians compared to African Americans and is slightly higher in males than in females.

 ALL is a disorder in which lymphoblasts (precursor of lymphocytes or immature lymphocytes) start dividing without control.
 The abnormal lymphoblasts get crowded in the red bone marrow and peripheral blood causing a reduction in the number of normal RBCs and WBCs.
-ALL cells can spread quickly to different organs like liver, spleen, lymph nodes, Brain, spinal cord, and testicles in males.
 Pathologically, ALL is defined as the presence of >/=20% lymphoblasts in the bone marrow.

 Several epidemiological studies have revealed a number of risk factors that can predispose ALL.
 Following is the list of such risk factors:

-Following are some common signs and symptoms of ALL, which may help in early diagnosis if attended appropriately:
+Following are some common signs and symptoms of ALL:

 - Fatigue and weakness attributable to anemia, other anemia-related symptoms may include shortness of breath and dizziness